poetic/drupal-clutch/README.md

 This module will handle the creation of the Drupal site based on the Webflow design.

 ## Data Attribute Instruction
-This workflow rely heavily on data attributes from templates.
-Developers should help Designers adding these attributes directly into Webflow.
+This workflow relies heavily on data attributes from templates.
+Developers should help Designers add these attributes directly into Webflow.

 ### How to add data attribute